e-lawniczak/masters-degree-the-game/README.md

-# Dilligence: The Cloth's Journey
+# Cloth: Misadventures of Us

 This game was made for the purposes of my master's thesis: The influence of permadeath mechanic on gameplay experience and interaction with the environment.